 This idea of culture and knowing what to do in the face of “the ideals” or even “sacred teachings” reminds me of the response BKS Iyengar gave when a student asked,“Do we need to be Vegetarians to be yogis?” he replied, “Eat according to your culture”.
 He probably said more about this subject too, but that is all I remember.

 When we travel, straying away from the well maintained touristy areas helps us to see the world.
 Seeing begets understanding and appreciation.

 With the restrictions of Covid easing up, we can begin to travel again.
 As you wander out, look to see how people live their lives.
 Perhaps this will allow you to expand your awareness (your evolution) and inspire you to believe in new ways.
 Your compassionate views will help to create a more peaceful and loving world.

 Evolving is not a straight line or even a consistent line, but I believe we are all evolving.
 I have hope.

-Where are you in this process?
 If you are a parent how do you manage culture and your personal beliefs, ideas, behaviours?